What makes Staub cookware is so good? And more importantly, is it worth the extra cost?

 - Frying pans

 Staub’s mini cocottes are easy to care for and a perfect addition to the kitchen.
 The enamel surface distributes heat evenly and is nonporous.
 Therefore suited to keep food both hot and cold.

 - Shallow and round cocotte is also known as the French oven.
 The small French ovens are perfect for serving individual baked desserts.

 - Mini French ovens are beautiful and offer individual portion sizes.

 - Great for keeping dips and Pâté chilled for summer entertaining.

-The cast iron is heavier than Le Creuset and Staub cookware is beautifully enameled.
+The cast iron is heavier than Le Creuset, and Staub cookware is beautifully enameled.
 The glaze also protects modern hobs from scratches.
-However it would be prudent to check with your stove manufacture before using cast iron cookware.
+However, it would be prudent to check with your stove manufacturer before using cast iron cookware.

 - Please note: no cookware can totally prevent scratches on hobs such as glass and ceramic induction.